pikvm/pikvm/docs/arduino_hid.md

 To select the PS/2 firmware, follow the instructions for the [USB](#usb-keyboard-and-mouse), but with one exception:

-??? note "Before `make` you will need to edit file `platformio.ini`"
+??? note "Before `make` you will need to edit file `platformio-avr.ini`"
     Open the file and find these lines:

     ```ini